-To help protect public health and the quality along with the quantity of our groundwater, it is important for wells to be properly constructed, maintained, and sealed by a licensed well contractor when no longer in service.
+To help protect public health, groundwater quality and groundwater quantity, it is important for wells to be properly constructed, maintained, and sealed by a licensed well contractor when no longer in service.

 The County has long recognized the importance of our groundwater resources and entered into a delegation agreement with the State in 1989 to regulate and inspect the construction, reconstruction and sealing of wells.